 –promises to appoint liberal pro-choice judges to the supreme court*

 I cannot stress how important making this comparison is.
 The first point alone, the appointing a supreme court justice, has the potential to shape law in our country for decades.
 And Trump has promised (and provided evidence to the fact) that he will appoint a justice with the same mind as Scalia.
 Think about this for a moment.
 Justice Antonin Scalia was a champion of pro-life, the strongest pro-life justice on the supreme court, and continually pushed to overturn Roe vs. Wade.
-If all Trump does in office is appoint a Sacalia-like justice as he promises, he will do more good than many past Republican presidents bar none.
+If all Trump does in office is appoint a Sacalia-like justice as he promises, he will do more good than many past Republican presidents.
 The fact that Catholic media has not given this more coverage, to be frank, is inexcusable.
 This kind of pro-life analysis should regularly make headlines, and should be continually circulating in the minds of voters.

 “But,” one may object, “I don’t believe Trump will follow through with his promises.
 I doubt his sincerity.”
 This is speculation.
-And to be frank, it is not how a Catholic should think.
+And to be honest, it is not how a Catholic should think.
 Yes, we don’t know what Trump will do.
 But we do know what Hillary will do.
 We must judge based on the facts we know in the present moment.
 To judge solely based on possible future consequences is in fact an error condemned by the Catholic Church (Consequentialism).
 This is why we must vote based on policy and platform, not on possible future consequences that may or may not occur.

 And if you don’t trust Trump, then at least trust Ben Carson.
 Trust the good people he surrounds himself with, like Kellyanne Conway (another strong pro-life advocate).
 These are the types of people that Trump will appoint to the most powerful positions in government.
 Remember, this is not just about Trump and the presidency.
 This is about an entire cabinet, an entire organization, from Surgeon General, to Attorney General, to Secretary of State, to Secretary of Defense, Secretary of Education, Secretary of Homeland Security, and on, and on, and on.
 You can tell a lot about a person by the people he surrounds himself with.
 And Trump has been surrounding himself with solid examples of human beings.
 And who is Hillary Clinton surrounding herself with?
 More people with her same pro-abortion policies.